plants-are-neat/plants-are-neat.github.io/README_Software.md

 ECHO All dependencies downloaded, thank you for your patience!          //Prints out the final message PAUSE                                                                   //Waits for a user input to move_

 This batch file is made for the simplicity of the user.
-On the team, there are only windows users so we could not develop this for other operating systems.
-This batch file installs all NODEjs libraries.
+Since the developing team consisted of only window users, the installation and batch file was developed only for a windows environment.
+As a result, future improvement include the implementation of the batch file to work in different operating systems like iOS, Linux, Unix, etc. This batch file installs all NODEjs libraries.
 It executes and downloads the libraries and waits for the user to close the command prompt.

 2. runMESH.bat